platformsh/platformsh-docs/sites/platform/src/dedicated-environments/dedicated-gen-3/development.md

 ## Cluster infrastructure

-Like Grid and Dedicated Generation 2 (DG2), the architecture of Dedicated Generation 3 (DG3) is made up of clusters.
+Dedicated Gen 2 and 3 clusters are launched into a Triple Redundant configuration consisting of 3 hosts.
+This is an N+1 configuration that’s sized to withstand the total loss of any one of the 3 members of the cluster without incurring any downtime.
+Every service is replicated across all three hosts in a failover configuration (as opposed to sharding), allowing a site to remain up even if one of the hosts is lost entirely.

+Each instance hosts the entire application stack, allowing this architecture superior fault tolerance to traditional N-Tier installations.
+Moreover, the Cores assigned to production are solely for production.

 Clusters in a DG3 environment can be imagined as a mini-Grid region that has no Ceph dependency, so it can run anywhere.

-DG3 cluster nodes function as entrypoint, coordinator, storage, and host all in one.
+The cluster nodes function as entrypoint, coordinator, storage and host all in one.
 These clusters usually only contain a single branch (default or optionally staging) while the remainder of the project remains on a Grid host.

 ![Dedicated cluster architecture](/images/dedicated/cluster-infrastructure.svg "0.50")

 On a DG3 cluster, the services (mariadb, php, redis) run in Highly Available (HA) mode instead of as single, isolated applications.
-These clusters can be in either of your production or staging environments, with 3 hosts.
+These clusters can be in either of your production or staging environments.

 ### HTTP clusters

-With a HTTP connection, a cloud load balancer (ELB) sits in front of the hosts and, if Fastly is enabled, Fastly sits in front of the ELB.
+With a HTTP connection, a cloud load balancer sits in front of the hosts and, if Fastly is enabled, Fastly sits in front of the ELB.
 Therefore, the web request flow looks like this:

 ![HTTP cluster architecture](/images/dedicated/http-cluster.svg "0.50")